stevemadere/continuing-education/README.md

 continuing_trainer.train()
 ```

-Note that it is up to you to download the resulting checkpoints.
+Note that it is up to you to download the resulting checkpoints unless you supply checkpoint_sync_uri.
 An example script to do this with rsync to a vast.ai instance is included in the examples directory in the source repo:
 [vast_sync.bash](https://github.com/stevemadere/continuing-education/blob/main/examples/vast_sync.bash)